IngridGdesigns/typescript/course-notes/typescript-notes.md

 ## Any

 Any takes away all advantages of Typescipt.
 The compiler won't be able to check it when compiled.
-You can use as a fallback but it puts you at a disadvantage and it could be error prone.
-Be explicit and let Typescipt inference do it's job.
+You can use it as a fallback but it puts you at a disadvantage and it could be error prone.
+Be explicit and let Typescipt inference do it's job!
 Try to avoid Any as much as possible.

 ## Union Types